-Without the support from your pelvic floor muscles your cervix can start to bulge out of your vagina.
+Without the support of your pelvic floor muscles, your cervix can start to bulge out of your vagina.
 This often happens to women who have had a long, difficult labor or lots of vaginal deliveries.
-Some women don’t need treatment, however if it becomes problematic you may require a ring pessary or surgery.
+Some women don’t need treatment, however, if it becomes problematic you may require a ring pessary or surgery.

 How to Strengthen Your Pelvic Floor

 These are the most common exercise physiotherapists use to strengthen your pelvic floor.

 Get yourself into a comfortable position either standing, sitting or lying.
 Your knee should be slightly apart.
 Pretend you are trying to stop yourself from passing wind.
 You will feel a ‘squeeze and lift’ sensation in the lower half of your body.
 Relax the muscles back to normal.

 It important to target the right muscles.
 Otherwise, you may not make any improvement or worsen your symptoms.
 Make sure you are not:

 Remember the quality of pelvic floor exercises is better than quantity.
 To check if you are doing them right you can try these methods:

 - Use a mirror – Look at your vagina in the mirror as you do the exercise.
 You should see your perineum (the flat area between your vagina and anus) moving away from the mirror.

 - Touch the perineum – Reach down and touch the perineum as you do your exercises.
 You should feel the squeeze and lift motion in your hand.

 - Squeeze your finger – With clean hands insert the tip of a finger or thumb into the vagina.
 So a pelvic floor contraction.
 You should feel your vagina tightening around your finger.